vikram0888/Thyroid-detection/README.md

 ## Model Creation and Evaluation

 - Various classification algorithms like Random Forest, XGBoost, KNN etc tested.
 - Random Forest, XGBoost and KNN were all performed well.
-KNN, Random Forest was chosen for the final model training and testing.
+XGBoost, Random Forest was chosen for the final model training and testing.
 - Hyper parameter tuning was performed using RandomizedSearchCV
 - Model performance evaluated based on accuracy, confusion matrix, classification report.